Skip to content

 Does The Heights Treatment Houston accept Medicaid?

 Yes.
 According to SAMHSA data, The Heights Treatment Houston accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific MN Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific TX Medicaid plan.
 Call (855) 922-1413 to verify your benefits.

 What level of care does The Heights Treatment Houston offer?